MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/change-activity-mgt.md

 ### Create a messaging change request template

+To create a messaging change request template, follow these steps:

 1. In the Service Manager console, select **Library**.
 2. In the **Library** pane, select **Templates**.
 3. In the **Tasks** pane, under **Templates**, select **Create Template**.